 Lake Roosevelt Community Health Centers provide responsive, high quality health care services that meet the needs of all users in a non-discriminatory, confidential, compassionate, and professional atmosphere.
 To meet this mission, it is expected that all employees, regardless of job title, perform their job duties in a professional manner; this expectation includes awareness of and providing high-quality service to our many customers, developing, and maintaining job competence, ethical personal behavior, the development, and job maintenance of supportive and caring relationships with others at work and basic professional integrity.
 Meeting these expectations is a minimum requirement for continued employment.

-An Account Representative/Medical Biller is responsible for organizing patient medical costs and sending invoices to collect payment from patients and their insurers.
+An Account Receivable/Billing Specialist is responsible for organizing patient medical costs and sending invoices to collect payment from patients and their insurers.
 Their duties include calling patients to discuss payment and develop reasonable payment plans, entering patient data into administrative systems and recording information about outstanding claims.